microph1/microphi/projects/cache/README.md

 # Cache

 A @Cache decorator for Angular.
+To be used to annotate a method that return an observable (i.e.: HttpClient's methods).
+It will cache the returned observable for a `ttl` in milliseconds timespan.
+If `ttl` is not specified the cache will be valid forever until the annotated method is called with different arguments.

 ## install